AFLplusplus/AFLplusplus/docs/env_variables.md

   This document discusses the environment variables used by American Fuzzy Lop++ to expose various exotic functions that may be (rarely) useful for power users or for some types of custom fuzzing setups.
-See README for the general instruction manual.
+See README.md for the general instruction manual.

 ## 1) Settings for afl-gcc, afl-clang, and afl-as - and gcc_plugin afl-gcc-fast